jbochanski/SDSS-templates/README.md

 would be NUMOFFIL, which is the number of SDSS spectra that went into a given template spectrum.

 There are 4 fits extensions of each template.
+They are:
-They are:\n 1 - Mean Normalized Coadded Flux\n
+1 - Mean Normalized Coadded Flux
-2 - Median Normalized Coadded Flux\n
+2 - Median Normalized Coadded Flux
-3 - Coadded Signal to Noise\n
+3 - Coadded Signal to Noise
-4 - Standard Deviation of Individual Spectra\n
+4 - Standard Deviation of Individual Spectra